parksb/campus-life/dgmd318-immersive-media-programming/note.md

 - Important elements of VR:
   - 3D viewing:
     - pincushion effect
-    - barrel distortion
+    - barrel distortion (ocular distortion correction)
-  - Screen resolution
+  - Screen resolution:
-    - screen-door effect
-    - foveated rendering
+    - screen-door effect: fine lines separating the pixels become visible in the displayed image.
+    - foveated rendering: showing higher-resolution details where the eye is looking at, lower resolution image in the peripheral vision.
   - Motion tracking:
-    - positional tracking
-    - inside-out tracking
-    - outside-in tracking
+    - motion tracking: measuring acceleration and rotation on three axes.
+    - positional tracking: detecting the headset's and controllers' positions in the real world.
+      - inside-out tracking: HMD device has built-in sensors and cameras for tacking the user's position.
+      - outside-in tracking: uses external sensors that are set up around the room to track the users.
     - 3DoF: rotational movements of the head
     - 6DoF: rotational movements of the head + position tracking
   - Embodiment
-  - Interactivity
-    - natural
-    - multimodal
+  - Interactivity:
+    - should be natural, so that the interaction can feel more real.
+    - should be multimodal: so that different input and output modalities can be supported.
   - High quality content
   - Spatial sound
 - Diodrama: a simple 3D scene, which is observed from a third-person perspective.
 - First-person experience: the user takes the role of a freely moving agent in the scene.
 - Third-person experience: the user watches the scene from a third-person perspective.
 - Stationary: the user sits or stands in one place.
-- Room-scale: the Vr device translates the user's movement in the real world to the character's movement in the virtual world.
+- Room-scale: the VR device translates the user's movement in the real world to the character's movement in the virtual world.
 - Requirements for a high-quality VR experience:
   - low latency
   - high frame rate